ptran021/GettingCleaningData-1/CodeBook.md

 ## Variables

+There are 180 observations of 68 variables, where the `Activity` variable is a factor, the `Subject_ID` is an integer and the other variables are numbers.

 * **Activity**: The activity performed for each subject.
 One of WALKING,  WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.
 * **Subject_ID**: The subject identifier.
 From 1 to 30.
 * **TimeBodyAccelerationMean-X**: The mean of tBodyAcc-mean()-X for each combination of Activity and Subject